On infinite effectivity of motivic spectra and the vanishing of their motives: Main conservativity of motivization results

 Combining this corollary with a theorem from \cite{bachinv}, we easily obtain the following result (slightly generalizing another Bachmann's statement).

 \begin{pr} Assume $p\neq 2$, $k$ is non-orderable, and $S$ contains $p$ if $p>0$.
-Let $\phi$ be a non-zero quadratic form and $a\in k\setminus 0$.
+Let $\phi$ be a non-zero $k$-quadratic form and $a\in k\setminus \ns$.
 Then for the affine variety $X$ given by the equation $\phi=a$ the object $C=\co(\sinftlam(X_+)\to S^0_\lam)$ (corresponding to the structure morphism for $X$) is $\otimes$-invertible in $\shlam(k)$. \end{pr} \begin{proof}

 Firstly note that $\phi$ may be assumed to be non-degenerate.
-Indeed, if the kernel of (the bilinear form corresponding to) $\phi$ is of dimension $j\ge 0$ and $\phi'$ is the corresponding non-degenerate form then $X$ is isomorphic to the product of the zero set $X'$ of $\phi'-a$ by $\af^j$.
+Indeed, if the kernel of (the symmetric bilinear form corresponding to) $\phi$ is of dimension $j\ge 0$ and $\phi'$ is the corresponding non-degenerate form then $X$ is isomorphic to the product of the zero set $X'$ of $\phi'-a$ by the affine space $\af^j$.
 Thus we have $\sinftlam(X'_+)\cong \sinftlam(X_+)$ (see Proposition \ref{pcont}(\ref{ishdmsinf})).

 Next, $C\in \obj \shlamc(k)$; hence it is dualizable (see Proposition \ref{peff}(\ref{ieffdual})).
 Thus we should check whether the evaluation morphism $C\otimes C^{\vee}\to S^0_\lam$ is invertible (where $C^{\vee}$ is the dual to $C$).
 Since $\mklamc$ is symmetric monoidal and also conservative (in this case), it suffices to verify that a similar fact is valid in $\dmlamc(k)$.
-The latter is immediate from Theorem 30 of \cite{bachinv} (where $\phi$ was assumed to be non-degenerate). \end{proof}
+The latter is immediate from Theorem 33 of \cite{bachinv} (where $\phi$ was assumed to be non-degenerate). \end{proof}